gheenc/Computational-Methods/pset2/README.md

 !['time elapsed to run a merge sort and parallelized merge sort on varying sizes of data'](parallelization.png)

 **Demonstrate parallel runs in no more than 70% of the time.
 For extra credit, show speeds up by 2x.**
-At the largest dataset evaluated, the parallel merge sort was running in about ~15 seconds, compared to the original sort which took about ~45 seconds to run.
+At it's fastest, the parallel merge sort was running in about ~15 seconds, compared to the original sort which took about ~45 seconds to run.

 Sources:
 [1] # https://stackoverflow.com/questions/60508591/sorting-list-of-tuples-using-merge-sort